Healthy Communities Matter to Planners.

 One of CIP’s strongest interdisciplinary partnerships in working towards healthy communities is with the University of Alberta’s Housing for Health (H4H) initiative, which aims to improve the well-being of residents across Canada by focusing on the connections between housing, neighbourhoods, and health.
 In March 2023, CIP President Dan Huang RPP, MCIP, represented the planning profession by delivering virtual opening remarks at H4H’s third annual Fit Cities Fit Towns Canada conference.
 We then served as a partner in the development and launch of H4H’s Healthy Community Guidelines that provide evidence-informed strategies for community planning.
 We also partnered with H4H and the Royal Architectural Institute of Canada to host the webinar “Healthy Community at All Scales: An Introduction to the Healthy Community Guidelines for Planners and Architects.”
 With this continued collaboration, it is our goal to help planners play their part in protecting the future of healthy and safe built environments through the use and support of these guidelines.

 We are also partnered with the Canadian Water Network (CWN), who work at the intersection of communities and water services.
 Water sustains all life, and Canada is home to seven percent of the world’s total renewable freshwater.
 Consequently, planners need to understand the significance of water management in their practices, and we are invested in ensuring that planners are part of discussions on urban densification, municipal water services, and water security.
-The Summer 2023 issue of Plan Canada, “Water”, will feature CWN’s Director of Communities and Climate, Sandra Cooke, as a guest editor, and create space for further discourse on the connections between planning, resource management, and climate mitigation and adaptation.
+The Summer 2023 issue of Plan Canada, “Water”, features CWN’s Director of Communities and Climate, Sandra Cooke, as a guest editor, and create space for further discourse on the connections between planning, resource management, and climate mitigation and adaptation.
+We look forward to the upcoming release of this important issue.

 Additionally, we maintain a partnership with the World Urban Pavilion (WUP), an organization formed by the Urban Economy Forum and UN-Habitat to build the capacities of cities and communities for urban transformations.
 Our shared values of sustainability, innovation, and community engagement have propelled our collaborations, and brought a planning perspective to the forefront of conversations on the Sustainable Development Goals (SDGs) in Canada.
 We have supported WUP through the CIP President’s involvement on the Board of Directors, attending working group meetings for the Canada: Frontrunner of Urban SDGs program, and nominating projects for the 100+: Canada’s Profile on Urban SDGs initiative – seven of which were successful in being selected and profiled in the first iteration of the project and report.
 We look forward to strengthening our partnership with WUP to address significant urban challenges and inspire healthier futures for all.